Riverside kids summer camp 2025

-(A $75 non-refundable deposit is due at the time of registration.
-This means $75 will not be refunded if you cancel your registration.)
+(There is a $75 non-refundable deposit is due at the time of registration.
+This means $75 will not be refunded if you cancel your registration.

 McGregor, MN 55760

 We believe safety is of the utmost importance.
-All camp staff and volunteers will be persons who have completed the Child Protection Plan Training, Background Check process and that comply with the Child Protection Overnight Addendum.
-There will be a camp staff training prior to camp covering safety policies and procedures.
+All camp staff and volunteers have completed (and been cleared) through our Background Check process.
+They are also trained in our Child Protection Plan and Child Protection Overnight Addendum.
+There will be a camp staff training every single year, prior to camp, covering safety policies and procedures for all staff and volunteers.

 Worship & Spiritual Growth